jdesven/advent-of-code/2019/day17/README.md

         possible_functions.add(tuple(instructions[i_instruction:i_instruction + i_len + 1]))
 ```

 Next, we must find the movement functions `A`, `B`, and `C`, that can fully reconstruct `instructions`.
-We will use a Python function for this, such that we can easily halt our search the moment we find our combination.
+We will use a function `find_functions` for this, such that we can easily halt our search the moment we find the correct combination.

-Not all combinations of `A`, `B` and `C` are sensible when trying to find some combination that can reconstruct `instructions`.
-There are two filters than we can apply to reduce the number of combinations that we need to try, thereby reducing runtime.
+Not all combinations of `A`, `B` and `C` are sensible when trying to find the combination that can reconstruct `instructions`.
+There are two filters than we can apply to reduce the number of combinations that we need to try significantly, thus reducing runtime.

 1. We can say that the deconstructed `instructions` must start with function `A`, since it is initially arbitrary which list slice is stored in which movement function.
 This must mean that the first character of `instructions` must also be the first character of `A`.
 Therefore, only list slices that start with the first character in `instructions` are valid candidates for `A`.
 We cannot say that this also applies to any other characters, since `A` can be one character long.
 2. Using the same train of thought, we know that at least one movement function must end with the last character of `instructions`.
 If `A` already satisfies this condition, then there is nothing to gain.
 If this not the case, then we can reduce the candidates of either `B` or `C` by limiting either to only candidates that end with the last character of `instructions`.
 We choose `C`, but it is an arbitrary choice.